google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

   [feature policy].
 - Video metadata have not been loaded yet.
 - Video file is audio-only.
-- The new disablePictureInPicture attribute is present on the &lt;video> element.
+- The new disablePictureInPicture attribute is present on the video element.
 - The call was not made in a user gesture event handler (e.g. a button click).

 The [Feature support] section below shows how to enable/disable a button based on